 Inside, you’ll find one of the best interiors in the premium SUV market.
 It’s packed full of high-tech features and everything feels fantastically well built.
 A set of metal trim pieces, contrasting stitching and highly supportive leather seats make the SQ5 feel significantly more special inside than the standard car.

 Also available is an optional panoramic glass roof in place of the standard – and slightly claustrophobic – black headlining.
-It fills the SQ5’s cabin with light and makes the already plentiful headroom feel nearly endless.
+It fills the SQ5’s cabin with light and makes the already excellent headroom feel nearly endless.

-The SQ5’s 550-litre boot is easily big enough to carry two large and two small suitcases while a baby buggy or a set of golf clubs will slide in with plenty of room to spare.
+Meanwhile, the 550-litre boot is easily big enough to carry two large and two small suitcases, while a baby buggy or a set of golf clubs will slide in with plenty of room to spare.

-Fold the rear seats down in a 40:20:40 split using the handy levers in the boot and its capacity grows to a capacious 1,550-litres – more than enough room to carry a bike without removing its wheels.
-It’s not quite as spacious as the 1,740-litre Jaguar F-Pace S but it’s 50 litres roomier than the boot you’ll find in a Porsche Macan S.
+Fold the rear seats down, using the handy levers in the boot, and its capacity grows to a capacious 1,550-litres – more than enough room to carry a bike without removing its wheels.
+And, that’s complemented by a number of handy cubby holes dotted around the cabin, a generous glovebox huge door bins.

 The standard Q5 received a hugely impressive five-star safety rating from Euro NCAP in 2017.
-The SQ5 is expected to perform equally well thanks to its identical selection of active safety kit, including automatic emergency city braking.
+The SQ5 is expected to perform equally well thanks to its identical selection of safety kit, including automatic emergency city braking.

 So the SQ5 makes a compelling case for itself.
 It feels more premium inside than offerings from Mercedes, BMW or Jaguar and easily outclasses these cars in terms of high-tech equipment.
 It might not be the sportiest SUV on the market, but it offers a near unbeatable balance of comfort, class and excitement.